engaging business on wildlife trade issues

 We're continuing to partner with the private sector, and enlist their help in fighting back against wildlife crime and transitioning to fully sustainable wildlife trade.

-The Reducing Opportunities for Unlawful Transport of Endangered Species (ROUTES) Partnership brings together government agencies, transportation and logistics industry companies and representatives, international conservation, development and law enforcement organisations and donors in order to disrupt wildlife trafficking by air.
+The USAID Reducing Opportunities for Unlawful Transport of Endangered Species (ROUTES) Partnership brought together transport and logistics companies, government agencies, development groups, law enforcement, conservation organizations, academia and donors to disrupt wildlife trafficking activities.

 The growing threats from illegal online activity requires a response to match.